-^{} The Writing Requirement may also be used to satisfy the humanities or social sciences requirement.
+\ The Writing Requirement may also be used to satisfy the humanities or social sciences requirement.

-^{} Students MUST visit an advisor or consult the university calendar for specific requirements.
+\\ Students MUST visit an advisor or consult the university calendar for specific requirements.
+Students may take a maximum of 48 credit hours at the 1000-level.